dr-j0nes/adventOfCode22/README.md

 cosumes whitespace BEFORE the value it converts - so we'd see a newline, but it would be read like an int because there was a valid convertable string waiting for it.

+#### Day 2

+Ok, here we get into the issue of how to organize things.
+I could add different VS projects under the main AOC solution and switch between them, OR I could just blow everything away and use git tags/branches to keep the historical record of what has been done.
+Kind of leaning towards the later, though it's going to make this read me LARGE.
+I could also make seperate folders for each day, which is kind of the same thing as the sub projects but git might like better.